heroku/heroku-buildpack-python/Readme.md

 Compile Hooks
 -------------
 The PLP uses a Makefile for user-controlled hooks into slug compilation.
-If present, the `environment` rule will be eval'd in the compile script, allowing user-defined exports.
+If present, the `make environment` rule will be eval'd in the compile script, allowing user-defined exports.

-The environment variables referenced in the compile script are:

-    PIP_OPTS

 A sample Makefile to force a re-build of every pip package is:

     environment:
     	export PIP_OPTS=--upgrade

+(<a href="https://github.com/heroku/language-pack-python/raw/master/test/canary_django/Makefile">raw file</a>)

 Django settings.py
 ------------------